 SeaTable as an organisational tool for your store management

 There are a lot of things to consider in store management.
-Our software solution helps you keep track of employees and training.
-It shows you the turnover in different turnover clusters and, with our statistics plugin, also provides the basis for various turnover analyses.
-For your sales managers, SeaTable offers a simple web form that can be used to organise store checks.
+Our software solution helps you to keep track of employees and training.
+It shows you the sales in different sales clusters and with our statistics plugin it also provides the basis for various sales analyses.
+For your sales managers, SeaTable offers a simple web form that can be used to make store checks more organized.

 The timeline plug-in also displays all upcoming appointments.
 Last but not least, our Store Management Template also helps you to order and keep track of all POS materials in all branches.
 In the following, we will explain how exactly the template is structured and how you can use it.

 Maintain an overview of all branch locations and their employees

 Your first table "Stores" gives you an overview of all stores.
 Here you can see the exact address, all employees per store and the sales manager responsible for the corresponding store.
 The column that shows your employees is linked to the second table "Employees".
 Here you can see a complete list of your employees per branch.
 Besides a picture, the respective position of the employee is also displayed here.

 The entire row is highlighted in red if the corresponding employee is a Store Manager.
 This way you can see directly who is mainly responsible for the store location.
 Marking individual rows you can easily set with the small color bucket above your table.
 Here you can define rules that will color the row accordingly.
 In addition, this base also contains the contact details of the individual employees.

 An additional column for documents allows you to store employment contracts or resumes, so you have all important documents in one place.
 Another linked column is the "Trainings" column, here you can organize trainings for your employees in the next table.

 Organise further training for your employees